|

 they often say they had a recent bereavement in the family, or a particularly

-stressful time at work ...
+stressful time at work or at home ...
 They've gone to the doctor feeling miserable,

-often find that they have been on tablets for a long time and have no
+that depression is not caused by a lack of Zoloft, some of these people have been on tablets for a long time and have no

 goals for getting off them.